Now that we’ve created our first Project let’s talk about Sandbox Projects & APIs, vs Live Projects & APIs.

 Sandbox API Key from your Project’s API tab.

-Now that we have our Sandbox API Key, let’s use the Send Bitcoin to ZBD Username Sandbox API to send some fake satoshis to our Sandbox Test User.
+Now that we have our Sandbox API Key, let’s use the Send Bitcoin to ZBD Gamertag Sandbox API to send some fake satoshis to our Sandbox Test User.

 You may write your own HTTP client to do this test, but the simplest way is to use the API Playground Module available in the ZBD API Reference.
 On every API Reference page you will find a ZBD API Playground Module on the right-hand side that you can use to directly test an API endpoint by providing it an API Key and a payload (if necessary).

-Head on over to the API Reference page and enter your Sandbox API Key and one of your Test User’s ZBD Username.
+Head on over to the API Reference page and enter your Sandbox API Key and one of your Test User’s ZBD Gamertag.
 Then click on the

 Send Request button on the top right.